 In my senior year in college I obtained my first Leica and I was completely hooked on the beauty and mystery of photography.
 Unfortunately I quickly learned that the camera is only a tool.
 A better tool helps, but if you are not able to see, the very best tool will not produce interesting and creative images.

 Now, seventy years later, I am working with modern tools that give me even greater control in taking and printing photos and I continue my quest to take photos with what Jay Maisel calls the perfect balance of "light, gesture & color".
 I have focused my work on five general categories: Street Photography, Landscapes, Flowers, Reflections and Found Color.

 I have no formal art education, I have learned in taking workshops from some of the finest photographers/teachers in the country, including Paul Cap0nigro, Eliot Porter, and the best, Jay Maisel.

-Since 1982 my work has been included in a variety of exhibitions, including the Springville Art Salon in June of 2014.
-More recently, since 2007, I have had seven one-man shows.
+My work has been included in a variety of group exhibitions, including the Springville Art Salon.
+Since 2007, I have had seven one-man shows.
 Examples of my work are in the collections of the Utah Museum of Fine Art and the Utah Museum of Contemporary Art.

-Several years ago, my good friend Karen Huntsman came to me and asked me if I would consider donating a few of my prints to the brand new Huntsman Cancer Center, which had a lot of blank walls.
-Since then, it has been my honor and my pleasure to have donated 160 of them, many of them in the patient rooms and mammography rooms.
+Several years ago, my good friend Karen Huntsman came to me and asked me if I would consider donating a few of my prints to the brand new Huntsman Cancer Center Hospital.
+Since then, it has been my honor and pleasure to have donated 160 prints to the Hospital.
+All of them are where they will bring comfort to the patients.
 They especially like my flowers, and I have received notes from many friends who were getting mammograms and were distracted from the discomfort of the whole process by a huge rose or poppy.

 ENJOY THE SITE